fyzycyst/ChatbotArena/README.md

 ## ✨ Features

 - **Side-by-Side Discussion:** Watch two AI models discuss a topic in real-time, each in their own chat pane.
+- **Attach Files:** Include the content of one or more text files directly in the initial prompt.
 - **Multiple Provider Support:** Includes built-in support for models from Google (Gemini), OpenAI (ChatGPT), Anthropic (Claude), and xAI (Grok).
 - **Easy Configuration:** All user settings (API keys, bot selection) are handled in a single, separate `config.js` file.
 No need to edit the main application code!
 - **Simple & Local:** Runs entirely in your web browser.
 Just open the `index.html` file.